Zeutschler/tinyolap/samples/README.md

 Your browser should open, and you will (hopefully) see a randomly generated report from the **Tesla** database.
 Just hit the **Next Random Report...** button over and over again, as fast as you can.
-Then you'll see already something that TinyOlap could do for you: a backend to render some reports or charts.
+Then you'll see already something that TinyOlap could be for you: a **backend to render some reports or charts**.

 ![Tesla Screenshot](https://github.com/Zeutschler/tinyolap/blob/main/doc/source/_logos/tesla_screenshot.png?raw=true)